jiaoshuntian/ivory-operator/docs/content/guides/storage-retention.md

                 storage: 1Gi
 ```

 Wait for the Pods to come up.
-You may see the Postgres Pod is in a `Pending` state.
-You will need to go in and clear the claim on the persistent volume that you want to use for this Postgres cluster, e.g.:
+You may see the Ivory Pod is in a `Pending` state.
+You will need to go in and clear the claim on the persistent volume that you want to use for this Ivory cluster, e.g.:

 ```
 kubectl patch pv pvc-aef7ee64-4495-4813-b896-8a67edc53e58  -p '{"spec":{"claimRef": null}}'
 ```

-After that, your Postgres cluster will come up and will be using the previously used persistent volume!
+After that, your Ivory cluster will come up and will be using the previously used persistent volume!

 If you ultimately want the volume to be deleted, you will need to revert the reclaim policy to `Delete`, e.g.: